hummingbird-project/hummingbird/documentation/Middleware.md

 public struct ResponseProcessingMiddleware: HBMiddleware {
     public func apply(to request: HBRequest, next: HBResponder) -> EventLoopFuture<HBResponse> {
         return next.respond(to: request).map { response in
-            return processResponse(response)
+            // process responses from handler and middleware further down the chain return processResponse(response)
         }
         .flatMapError { error in
+            // if an error is thrown by handler or middleware further down the
+            // chain process that
             return processError(error)
         }
     }